 13. Gain knowledge of customer trends

-Overall traffic and sales in e-commerce are higher on mobile devices.
-However, you may see a different picture when you break it down by industry.
-According to the SaleCycle survey on e-commerce in 2020, mobile traffic in retail was 67%, but 53% of the sales were on desktop.
+Overall, mobile devices drive more traffic and sales in e-commerce.
+However, the picture may be different when you break it down by industry.
+According to the Statista survey on retail website visits in the first quarter of 2024, mobile traffic in retail was 77% globally.

 It is just one example of a consumer trend native to a given industry that doesn’t match the global overalls.
 That’s why it’s important to work with data relevant to your business case.